Laban Resources

 Well, folks, when we get back you can look forward to a demonstration of a Laban lesson.
 There is a lot of good stuff.
 We are being gently introduced to the fixed positions [“Bestimmungen”]. […]

-In order to record these stances now, he uses the staves of musical notation; so: [Drawing of five lines = a stave, which are assigned the vowel series i, e, a, o, u from top to bottom].
+In order to record these stretches now, he uses the staves of musical notation; so: [Drawing of five lines = a stave, which are assigned the vowel series i, e, a, o, u from top to bottom].
 These are only the basic concepts; it gets much more detailed than that. – Does this make sense to you?
-So, you might get the following instruction: left arm forward e-stance, right arm backward e-stance.
+So, you might get the following instruction: left arm forward e-stretch, right arm backward e-stretch.

 - This is very simple; because one is the opposite movement of the other.
 We have already tried to name simple movement chains after their execution.